CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    - Username: *Paste username* **WVD User-02** *which you copied earlier(for example: **WVDUser-02@azurehol1055.onmicrosoft.com**), then click on **Next**.*

-   - Password: *Paste the temporary password you copied earlier*.
+   - Password: *Paste the temporary password you copied in Task 1: Step 11*.

    ![ws name.](media/password2.png)

 11. Portal will ask you to set a ***permanent password***.
-Paste your temporary password under *Current Password* and add a new password for the user.
+Paste your temporary password that you copied in Task 1: Step 11, under *Current Password* and add a new password for the user.
 This new password will act as the ***Permanent Password.***

    ![ws name.](media/lb35.png)